travdevops/Devops-Project-Based-Learning/Websolutions-Wordpress.md

 - Using WordPress for a basic web solution is a great choice.

-This Project Consists of the 2 parts.
+This Project Consists of the different parts.
-  - 1. Configure storage subsystem for Web and Database servers based on Linux OS.
+  - Configure storage subsystem for Web and Database servers based on Linux OS.
-  - 2. Install WordPress and connect it to a remote MySQL database server.
+  - Install WordPress and connect it to a remote MySQL database server.

-### Step 1 — Prepare a Web Server
+### Step 1 — PREPARE A WEB SERVER
 1. Launch an EC2 instance that will serve as “Web Server”
     - Create 3 volumes on the AWS Platform and attach them to the Web Server EC2, each of 10 GiB.
     - Attach the 10GB Volumes to the running Instance one after the other.